jbossdemocentral/bpms-customer-evaluation-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v0.7 - with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.CR2, and migrated JBDS project from BRMS 5.3.

 - v0.6 - with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.CR1, and migrated JBDS project from BRMS 5.3.